instana/openapi/spec/descriptions/getGroups.md

-Retrieve the list of all groups on the tenant unit.
-Each group entry also includes a `Permission Set`.
+Retrieve the list of all groups on the tenant together with the `Permission Set` for the tenant unit.

 The `Permission Set` object contains a set of permissions applied to the group.